-The Governing Body has delegated the day-to-day responsibility to the Principal, as Accounting Officer, for maintaining a sound system of internal control that supports the achievement of the College's policies, aims and objectives, whilst safeguarding the public funds and assets for which she is personally responsible, in accordance with the responsibilities assigned to her in Conditions of Funding Agreement between St Francis Xavier 6th Form College and the ESFA.
-She is also responsible for reporting to the Governing Body any material weaknesses, or breakdowns in internal control.
+The Governing Body has delegated the day-to-day responsibility to the Principal, as Accounting Officer, for maintaining a sound system of internal control that supports the achievement of the College's policies, aims and objectives, whilst safeguarding the public funds and assets for which they are personally responsible, in accordance with the responsibilities assigned to them in Conditions of Funding Agreement between St Francis Xavier 6th Form College and the ESFA.
+The Principal is also responsible for reporting to the Governing Body any material weaknesses, or breakdowns in internal control.